Although the different varieties of basil vary in size and flavor, care of the plants is the same.

 What can I do to save my basil from frost?

 If the frost is early and light, cover plants with a sheet or blanket.
 The best way is to put stakes in the ground around the plant so that the leaves are not touching the covering.
 Weight the edge of the covering with stones or bricks.
 Uncover as soon as temperatures rise above 40 degrees.
-Cutting branches of basil and putting them in a vase of water is always a good idea.
-They will last up to a week, longer than if you put them in the refrigerator.
+Cutting branches of basil and putting them in a vase of water is always a good idea, as they will last up to a week.
 If you want to preserve basil for use during the winter, puree leaves in a food processor with olive oil.
 Freeze the puree in ice cube trays, and then store the cubes in freezer bags.
 These make individual portions to be added to soups, spaghetti sauce, or any recipe calling for fresh basil.

 Can I transplant my basil into a pot to bring indoors this winter?

 Basil is difficult to grow indoors, but if you have a sunny window, you can give it a try.
-Growth will not be as robust, nor will the flavor, but it is definitely better than the alternative: no fresh basil.
-In fall you may not have any choice but to transplant large plants from the garden, but it is better to start fresh with a small transplant if possible.
+Growth will not be as robust, nor will the flavor be as good, but it is definitely better than having no fresh basil at all.
+In fall you may not have any choice but to transplant large plants from the garden, but it is better to start fresh with a small plant if possible.
 If the basil in your garden has reseeded, dig up a big seedling to transplant.
 If you must dig the big plant in the garden, get as much of the roots as possible and put it in a pot large enough for the growing plant, using a good quality potting mix.
 This will be like transplanting a garden shrub.

 How do I care for an indoor pot of basil?